tallforasmurf/PPQT2/README.md

 (July 2015) This project is substantially complete.

+(August 2022) Just for fun began updating to use PyQt6, however was unable to get the hunspell-dev package or hunspell module to install.
+Not going to continue with what is only a vanity project.

 ## What Is PPQT?

 PPQT (Post-processing in Python and Qt) is an integrated application